 Pelvic pain.
 Pain my show up as constant or occasional discomfort in the lower abdominal, vaginal, anal, or tailbone region, and may occur during activities such as prolonged sitting or intercourse.
-Physical therapy can work on improving soft tissue mobility, scar mobility, and muscle coordination to improve pain levels.
+Muscle tension, scarring, radiation fibrosis, vaginal dryness and pelvic floor weakness can all contribute to pelvic pain.
+Physical therapy promotes soft tissue mobility, scar mobility and muscle coordination.

 If you've had lymph nodes removed and/or radiation therapy and have never received education about the lifelong risk of lymphedema development, you may benefit from a referral to one of our physical or occupational therapists.

 Lymphedema rehabilitation may also be appropriate if you have symptoms such as:

 - Visible swelling in arms, breast/chest, armpit, face, neck, legs, or genitals

 - Feelings of heaviness, tightness, fullness, pain or a sensitivity to touch or clothing

 - Tighter fitting clothing items like rings, watches, bracelets, bras, shirt sleeves, pants, socks or shoes